openhab/openhab-docs/developers/index.md

 1. Click "Resolve": a window with the list of resolved bundles will be shown.
     Click Finish and save the file.

-    Now the IDE is ready to start openHAB with a minimum set of the core bindings, PaperUI and the selected binding
+    Now the IDE is ready to start openHAB with a minimum set of the openHAB core bindings, PaperUI and the selected binding
 1. Start openHAB from the IDE clicking "Run OSGi" or "Debug OSGi".
    You can check openHAB is running going with your browser to: http://localhost:8080/paperui/
 1. Check the chosen binding is active in PaperUI -> Configuration -> Bindings

-## Develop a NEW binding in the IDE
+## Develop a NEW binding with the IDE

 To start developing a new binding follow these steps: